-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This fact sheet talks about whether exposure to progesterone may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This fact sheet talks about exposure to progesterone in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is progesterone?

-Progesterone is a hormone that is naturally produced in the body by the ovaries.
-The body uses progesterone to build the lining of the uterus during the menstrual cycle and help the fertilized egg attach to the wall of the uterus.
-During pregnancy, the placenta makes progesterone to help prevent miscarriage.
-Progesterone can also be taken in pill form, vaginal suppository, injection, gels, and creams.
-Progesterone is sold under many brand names including Aygestin®, Crinone®, Endometrin®, Prometrium®, Prochieve®, and Progestrona®.
+Progesterone is a hormone that is naturally made in the body by the ovaries.
+The body uses progesterone to build the lining of the uterus during the menstrual cycle and helps the fertilized egg attach to the wall of the uterus.
+During pregnancy, the placenta also makes progesterone to help prevent miscarriage.
+Progesterone medication is sold under many brand names including Aygestin®, Crinone®, Endometrin®, Prometrium®, Prochieve®, and Progestrona®.
 Some forms of progesterone are identical to the natural hormone and others are a little different.
 There are also man-made substances with similarities to progesterone called progestins.
 Progestins are included in some forms of birth control.
 This fact sheet does not discuss progestins when used for birth control.
-See our fact sheet on Depot medroxyprogesterone at http://mothertobaby.wpengine.com/fact-sheets/depot-medroxyprogesterone-depo-provera-pregnancy/.
+See our fact sheet on Depot medroxyprogesterone at https://mothertobaby.org/fact-sheets/depot-medroxyprogesterone-depo-provera-pregnancy/.

-Progestins are used to treat abnormal bleeding from the uterus and to restore normal menstrual periods in women who have stopped having them for several months.
-Pregnant women might be prescribed progesterone early in pregnancy to help prevent miscarriage.
-A form of progesterone might also be prescribed later in pregnancy to help prevent a premature delivery (a birth that occurs early, before 37 weeks).
-Progesterone may be prescribed to help a woman become pregnant and in infertility treatment.
-It is important that you speak with your health care provider before beginning any treatment.
+Miscarriage can occur in any pregnancy.
+Progesterone use is not expected to increase the chance for a miscarriage.
+In fact, pregnant women might be prescribed progesterone early in pregnancy to help prevent miscarriage.
+Progesterone might be prescribed to help a woman become pregnant and in infertility treatment.
+It is important that you speak with your healthcare provider before beginning any treatment.

 Will taking progesterone cause a birth defect?

-It is unlikely that using progesterone or progestins will increase the chance of birth defects.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+It is unlikely that using progesterone or progestin will increase the chance of birth defects.
 Studies that have looked at the children of women who took progesterone during pregnancy found that the number of birth defects was no higher than expected when compared to children of women who did not take progesterone.